gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ##### Terminology:
 * [`relationship`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html) : Creates the relationship between two classes `offence = relationship('Child')`
-  * [`lazy`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html?highlight=lazy#sqlalchemy.orm.relationship.params.lazy) : if `True`, the *parent object* will be queried as well as all of the child objects, this means that the query is longer because it has to fetch all of the *child objects* related to the parent.
+  * [`lazy`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html?highlight=lazy#sqlalchemy.orm.relationship.params.lazy) : if `True`, Only the parent object in question will load, once the object is accessed additional SELECT queries will be called to fetch the other objects data.
 More on this later 😏
   * [`backref`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.backref) : used to create *bidirectional* access to the parent model from the child model (MtO). backref as it sounds always refers to the name of the column that will be called from the child model to access the parent object eg: `backref='user'` this would be accessed as `child_obj.user` to retrieve the *Parent user object*.
   * [`back_populates`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.back_populates): works similar to backref, used to create an explicit relationship form child to parent. back_populates, as it sounds always refers to the *child object* relating to the *parent object*, eg: `back_populates='user'` this would be accessed the same a the eg. above.
+  * [`uselist`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.uselist): is a boolean flag used to decide weather a relationship between the *Parent* and *Child* can be in list form or scalar(singular) form.
+This is used in *One to One* relationships.
 * `Foreignkey` : A key that links two tables together.
 It's value is usually the parent `id`

 ---